 Many speakers are booked a year or more in advance, so in order to engage the Lecturer you want, please contact email@example.com as far in advance as you are able.

 Host institutions can receive up to $750 in travel subsidy to bring a speaker to their community!
 Subsidy can cover both transportation and lodging.
 Subsidies are not applicable toward honorarium costs.
 Preference will be given to organizations hosting for the first time, but all organizations can apply.
 For more information, please contact firstname.lastname@example.org

-Travel subsidies are generously sponsored by Jordan Schnitzer and Arlene Schnitzer through the Harold and Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation.
+Travel subsidies are made possible by funding from Jordan Schnitzer and Arlene Schnitzer through the Harold & Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation.